-Viscoelastic polyurethane foam—the technical term for this material—was originally designed by NASA and then used in airline seats.
-Most memory foam mattresses, however, include other materials as well.
+Most memory foam mattresses include a variety of materials to provide different levels of support or extra cooling technology.
 Before purchasing a memory foam mattress, take the time to understand the features, benefits, and available options, and take personal preferences such as material, firmness, and cost into account as well.
-Follow this guide to find the best memory foam mattress for you no matter if you’re a side, back, or stomach sleeper.
+Follow this guide to find the best memory foam mattress for you whether you sleep on your side, back, or stomach.

 - BEST OVERALL: The Nectar Memory Foam Mattress

-- RUNNER UP: TUFT & NEEDLE Original Mattress
+- RUNNER-UP: TUFT & NEEDLE: Original Adaptive Foam Mattress

 - UPGRADE PICK: Puffy Lux Mattress

-- BEST BANG FOR THE BUCK: Best Price Mattress 12” Memory Foam Mattress
+- BEST BANG FOR THE BUCK: Best Price Mattress 12 Inch Memory Foam Mattress

 - COOLING PICK: Classic Brands Cool 2.0 Ultimate Gel Memory Foam